 - Top Executive

 According to the Bureau of Labor and Statistics, the median wage for business and financial occupations was $67,710 in 2017.
 Because an MBA can be utilized in a variety of industries, however, it’s important to research salary information about your specific area of interest.
 Job type, title, and location are all important factors that impact final wage amounts and, as a result, business-related industries pay much more than $67,710 yearly.
-Executives, human resource managers, and financial managers all made a median salary well over $100,000 in 2017.
+Executives, human resource managers, and financial managers all made an average salary well over $100,000 in 2017.

 Potential Course Content